Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Background

-In this paper we consider three tasks used throughout the existing work in this field: (1) Traffic Sign Recognition.
-(2) Object Classification.
-(3) Face Recognition.
-Details of each task and associated dataset are described below.
-A brief summary is also included in Table~\ref{tb:datasets}.
+} We conducted our experiments on four datasets: GTSRB, ILSVRC2012, MegaFace and CIFAR-10.
+These datasets are commonly involved in prior backdoor-related studies.
+We summarized them in Table~\ref{tb:datasets_models}.

-$\bullet$\textit{ Traffic Sign Recognition (GTSRB)}.
-This task is to recognize different traffic signs in the self-driving scenario.
-We used the German Traffic Sign Benchmark (GTSRB) dataset which contains 39.2K training images and 12.6K testing images of 43 different signs~\cite{Stallkamp2012}.
-The target model we used in this task has a simple architecture of 6 convolution layers and 2 dense layers (Table~\ref{tb:gtsrb_model}).
+\textit{GTSRB}.
+This dataset is built for traffic sign classification tasks in the self-driving scenario~\cite{Stallkamp2012}.
+The target model we tested on this dataset has a simple architecture of 6 convolution layers and 2 dense layers (Table~\ref{tb:gtsrb_model}), that is the same with the model used in Neural Cleanse.

-$\bullet$\textit{ Object Classification (ILSVRC2012)}.
-This task is to recognize general objects from images.
-A well-known dataset, Large Scale Visual Recognition Challenge 2012 (ILSVRC2012)~\cite{ILSVRC15}, was used to train our target model ResNet50~\cite{he2016deep}.
-This dataset contains 1.2M images from 1001 categories.
-And we tested our target model on its testing set containing 49.9K images.

-$\bullet$\textit{ Face Recognition (MegaFace)}.
-This task is to recognize human face.
-We used one of the biggest datasets, MegaFace~\cite{nech2017level} containing 4M images of 647K identities, to train our target model ResNet101~\cite{he2016deep}.
-And, specifically, as guided by description on~\cite{MegaFace88:online}, we test our model on FaceScrub~\cite{ng2014data} and distracted by other 1M distractor images~\cite{MegaFace41:online}.

-We showed top-1 accuracy of our target models in Table~\ref{tb:datasets}.
-Their performance compete to the state-of-the-art results.
+\textit{ILSVRC2012}.
+This dataset is built for recognizing general objects (e.g., fish, dog, etc.) from images~\cite{ILSVRC15}.
+The target model we tested on this dataset is with the structure ResNet50~\cite{he2016deep}.

+\textit{MegaFace}.
+This dataset is built for face recognition~\cite{nech2017level}.
+The target model we tested on this dataset is with the structure ResNet101~\cite{he2016deep}.
+More specifically, following the rules of MegaFace Challenge\footnote{http://megaface.cs.washington.edu/participate/challenge2.html}, we tested our model by finding similar images for a given FaceScrub image~\cite{ng2014data} from both the FaceScrub dataset and 1M ``distractor'' images~\footnote{http://megaface.cs.washington.edu/dataset/download\_training.html}.

+\textit{CIFAR-10}.
+This dataset is also built for recognizing general objects from images~\cite{krizhevsky2009learning}.
+The target model we tested on this dataset is in the structure illustrated in Table~\ref{tb:gtsrb_model}.

+All these models trained in our research achieved classification performance comparable with those reported by state-of-the-art approaches (Table~\ref{tb:datasets_models}).
+We prefer using GTSRB to demonstrate some of our elementary results, as this dataset is not too big to make our studies be hardly reproduced but rich enough to be taken as the example.
+Specifically, it contains more diversified images than the MNIST~\cite{lecun1998gradient} dataset and more categories than the CIFAR-10~\cite{krizhevsky2009learning} dataset.